MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## LOG([value],[base])

-returns the logarithm of the number to the specified base
+Returns the logarithm of the number to the specified base.

 **Parameters:**